 McCook has experience in providing high-level advice to government and parliament and as an advocate for science-based marine management with community and interest groups.
 His scientific publications include numerous reviews applying scientific research to coral reef management.
 He developed and ran a series of workshops on coral reef management for reef managers and communities across Indonesia.
 In 2014-15, Laurence led a large, trans-disciplinary multi-authored project to synthesize the effects of dredging and spoil disposal on the Great Barrier Reef World Heritage Area.
 More recently, he has worked as an invited advisor and speaker in Indonesia and China, and delivering capacity-building workshops in marine management.

-Laurence’s work in China is focused on developing stronger scientific connections for adaptive management of China’s threatened coral reefs.
-In particular, he is working with Chinese managers, scientists and legal experts to improve management of marine reserves such as Sanya Bay, in Hainan province.
+Laurence’s work in China focused on developing stronger scientific connections for adaptive management of China’s threatened coral reefs.
+In particular, he worked with Chinese managers, scientists and economic and legal experts to improve management of marine reserves such as Sanya Bay, in Hainan province, and to develop a pilot accounting for ocean ecosystem services in Guanxi province With WWF Hong Kong, he and his team integrate community and policy approaches to protecting local marine biodiversity, including the spectacular Chinese white dolphins, with market-based approaches to fisheries sustainability and preventing plastic pollution by fostering a circular economy.

 McCook’s expertise centres on the application of science to environmental management, including: